 It is ideal for use:

-Duralloy is only suitable for coastal environments >100m from the high tide line and are NOT suitable in strongly acidic environments so PH must be >5.
+Duralloy is only suitable for coastal environments >100m from the high tide line and are NOT suitable in strongly acidic or caustic environments so PH must be >5 and <9.

 Please refer to the ‘Interior and exterior environments close to liquids other than the sea’ section for warranty implications for in such environments.